 (a) Training: The department shall see that Graduate Employees are properly instructed and supervised in the safe operation or handling of any machinery, tools, equipment, process, or practice which they are authorized to use or apply during the course and scope of their employment and in the proper handling of dangerous or toxic substances.
+OSU will develop and assign annual required training on anti-harassment and anti-bullying for Graduate Employees and their supervisors.
+A CGE representative will be invited to review these trainings and make recommendations for the appropriateness of these trainings.

-All trainings under this article will be provided to the employee without loss of pay and costs shall be covered by the Employer.
-Time spent in trainings under this article will be counted as hours worked in the employment period.
+All Ttrainings under this article will be provided to the employee without loss of pay and costs shall be covered by the Employer.
+Time spent in required trainings under this article will be counted as hours worked in the employment period.

-- (b) Field Training: If the Graduate Employee's work assignment includes off-campus field work, the supervisor shall see that the Graduate Employee is also properly trained in appropriate field safety, including sexual harassment training, first-aid, and emergency contact protocols.
-The anti-harassment and anti-bullying training as described in Article 24 shall be required of Graduate Employees and supervisors, and must include a module specific to field-based work.
+- (b) Field Training: If the Graduate Employee's work assignment includes off-campus field work, the supervisor shall see that the Graduate Employee is also properly trained not only in the safe operation of all equipment, but also in appropriate field safety, including sexual harassment training, first-aid, and emergency contact protocols.
+The anti-harassment and anti-bullying training as described in Article 25 24, section 1 (a), shall be required of Graduate Employees and supervisors, and must include a module specific to field-based work.
 Time spent in required trainings will be counted as hours worked in the employment period. - (c) Equipment: It is the responsibility of the University to provide, at no cost to the Graduate Employee, all necessary personal protective equipment (PPE) required for the safe and healthy execution of their duties, including work in the field, as well as training in the proper use of any issued PPE.
-For Graduate Employees participating in field work, this may include emergency contact equipment appropriate to the work that is being performed. - (d) Worksite Conditions: As determined by the university's designated official, if there are, or are anticipated to be hazardous conditions (including but not limited to severe weather, low air quality, or fire) at a field location or the primary job location that impedes or may impede the Graduate Employee's ability to perform the assigned work, a Graduate Employee will consult with their supervisor and the applicable University resources for further guidance.
+For Graduate Employees participating in field work, this may include emergency contact equipment appropriate to the work that is being performed.

+(d) Worksite Conditions: As determined by the university's designated official, if there are, or are anticipated to be hazardous conditions (e.g., including but not limited to severe weather, low air quality, or fire) at a field location or the primary job location that impedes or may impede the Graduate Employee's ability to perform the assigned work, a Graduate Employee will consult with their supervisor and the applicable University resources for further guidance.
 In some instances a Remote Work Agreement may be utilized if deemed an appropriate alternative by the supervisor.

-A Remote Work Agreement may be utilized if a Graduate Employee is unable to work in person and if the work can effectively be performed remotely and is consistent with OSU's appointment, payroll, and employment law processes and obligations. (e) If, after reporting to the supervisor that a specific substance, task or assignment may jeopardize personal health or safety, correction is not made, that employee may refuse to perform such activity without penalty until the appropriate health or safety office has reviewed the situation and made a finding.
+A Remote Work Agreement may be utilized if a Graduate Employee is unable to work in person and if the work can effectively be performed remotely and is consistent with OSU's appointment, payroll, and employment law processes and obligations.

+(e) If, after reporting to the supervisor that a specific substance, task or assignment may jeopardize personal health or safety, correction is not made, that employee may refuse to perform such activity without penalty until the appropriate health or safety office has reviewed the situation and made a finding.
 The University shall notify the Union of each determination that is made.
 In the event of extraordinary hazards that impose impending harm to an employee, the employee may cease work before contacting their supervisor without penalty; however, employees must report such extraordinary circumstances immediately when it is safe to do so for the appropriate health or safety office to review the situation and make a finding.